-Just two years before Charles Darwin published his famous work, 'The Origin of Species', the Natural History Museum in Merrion Street was opened to the public for the first time in 1857.
-Now, as then, it educates and inspires, leaving us feeling small and humbled amidst the vast and wondrous diversity of life on display.
-Affectionately called the "Dead Zoo" it has changed little in over 150 years.
-Some say it is a museum of a museum.
+Just two years before Charles Darwin published his famous work, The Origin of Species, the National Museum of Ireland - Natural History, Merrion Street, was opened to the public for the first time in 1857.
+Now, as then, it educates and inspires, leaving visitors feeling small and humbled amidst the vast and wondrous diversity of life on display.

 The Museum has been a filming location, especially for Victorian period dramas.
-These include an episode of Ripper Street season 2 and Penny Dreadful, season 3.
+These include an episode of Ripper Street, season 2, and Penny Dreadful, season 3.

 Please note, the second floor of the National Museum of Ireland - Natural History is not currently open.
 Admission is free.

 - The museum has a collection of around two million scientific specimens from around the world.